ucrdatacenter/projects/SCIENVI201/2022h1/README.md

           -  Obtaining and importing data from an online source to R
           -  Filtering and adjusting data to reach a set of desired information only
-          -  Visualization of species occurences and Nitrogen deposition leves
+          -  Visualization of species occurences and Nitrogen deposition levels
           -  Visualization of graphs in R
           -  Performing statistical test